RayPT808/activitytracker/README.md

 - **Frontend**: Jest and React Testing Library were used to test UI rendering, input validation, and component logic.
 - **Backend**: Unit tests for models and route handlers were written using `unittest` (or `pytest`, if using Python).
 - Example: `npm test` or `pytest` to execute tests.
-- Test file is located in /activitytracker/test.py.
+- The test file is located in /activitytracker/test.py.

 ---